ThomasJanda/oxid-shariff/README.md

             }
         },

-3. Refresh autoloader files with composer.
+3. Refresh autoloader files with composer in the oxid root directory.

+        composer dump-autoload

 4. Enable module in the oxid admin area, Extensions => Modules
 5. Changes settings in the module itself